odkr/sucgi/README.rst

 CFLAGS
     Flags to give to the compiler.

-WWW_GROUP
-    Group the webserver runs as.

 Compilation
 -----------

 Compile suCGI by calling ``make``.

-You can pass any of the following variables to ``make`` to adapt the build process or the installation:
+You can pass the following variables to ``make`` to configure compilation:

 CC
     The C compiler